 Encrypt your Data

-YouTrack stores passwords in the database as hash values.
-Passwords are hashed using the SHA-1 cryptographic hash function.
+YouTrack stores passwords in the database as salted hashes.
+Each user's password is hashed with a different, randomized salt.
+The salted passwords are hashed using the SHA-256 cryptographic hash function.

 The database for your YouTrack Standalone installation, however, is not encrypted.
 To ensure that your data is secure, we recommend that you apply filesystem-level or full disc encryption to the server that runs YouTrack.

 If you have integrations or web services that request data from outside your YouTrack domain, you can restrict access to specific origins.
 YouTrack supports cross-origin resource sharing, or CORS.

 To protect your data from malicious attacks, create a fixed whitelist of trusted origins that are allowed access.
 You can manage this whitelist in the REST API section of the Global Settings page.
 For more information, see REST API Settings.

 You should not only secure access to YouTrack over HTTPS, but secure the data that is exchanged between YouTrack and the web services that are connected to it.
 Obtain an SSL certificate for each external service and import the certificates into YouTrack.

 You should import trusted SSL certificates for any external application that is integrated with YouTrack.
 For more information, see SSL Certificates.

 You should also have an SSL keystore that identifies YouTrack as a client when it tries to connect to a third party.
 For more information, see SSL Keys.